 Why Should I Have My Wisdom Teeth Removed?

 Wisdom teeth are the last teeth to erupt within the mouth.
 When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
 Unfortunately, this does not generally happen.
-The extraction of wisdom teeth is reccomended when they are prevented from properly erupting within the mouth.
+The extraction of wisdom teeth is recommended when they are prevented from properly erupting within the mouth.
 They may grow sideways, partially emerge from the gum, and even remain trapped beneath the gum and bone.
 Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to successfully erupt.

 These poorly positioned impacted teeth can cause many problems.
 When they are partially erupted, the opening around the teeth allows bacteria to grow and will eventually cause an infection.
 The result: swelling, stiffness, pain, and illness.
 Chronic infection can also lead to cavities and bone loss.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 The most serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.